enatsek/Debian-Ubuntu/README.md

 #Debian and Ubuntu Tutorials

-I am a learner of Debian and Ubuntu.
+I am a learner of Debian and Ubuntu Linux.
 These are the tutorials I prepared with the help of internet sources and books.
 I credited the sources that helped me on each document.

 My Linux voyage started with Ubuntu.
 I still use Ubuntu as desktop, but for the server part, I'm using Debian and Ubuntu.